writinwaters/ragflow/docs/references/http_api_reference.md

   - `"picture"`: Picture
   - `"one"`: One
   - `"knowledge_graph"`: Knowledge Graph
-    Ensure that you have your LLM properly set in
+    Ensure your LLM is properly configured on the **Settings** page before selecting this.
+Please note that Knowledge Graph consumes a large number of Tokens!
   - `"email"`: Email

 - `"parser_config"`: (*Body parameter*), `object`